 Note: This text explains the default interface.
-However, you can customize many aspects of the appearance and behavior of SQL Developer by setting preferences (see Section 1.12).
+However, you can customize many aspects of the appearance and behavior of SQL Developer by setting preferences (see Section 1.13).
+If you ever need to restore the default interface, see Section 1.2.2, "Restoring the Original "Look and Feel"".

-Note: If you are using a version of SQL Developer that supports migration of third-party databases to Oracle, see also Section 2.13, "SQL Developer User Interface for Migration".
+Note: For migration of third-party databases to Oracle, see also Section 2.14, "SQL Developer User Interface for Migration".